···

 Passion is fuel.
 Direction is where you channel it.
 They overlap but aren't the same.

-Sometimes the question "what's my purpose" is really asking "what do I actually value."
-When that feels abstract, grounding it in values can make it concrete.
+When "what's my purpose" is really asking "what do I actually value," grounding it in values makes it concrete.
 It might help to explore how to align your life with what matters.

 When Values Need Clarifying